-This legislation seeks to permit the use of automated license plate readers to check for registration information.
-This will likely entail the use of as many as five cameras mounted to police cruisers or other vehicles, which will continuously snap photographs of the street around them in an attempt to capture license plate images.
-Unlike static traffic control devices such as the red light cameras, cruises carrying these devices are likely to be unmarked, and to capture unintended images as they drive down the street.
-It is simply impossible that these cameras will capture only license plates.
-As a result, they represent a serious leap toward a culture of constant surveillance, and a tremendous erosion of privacy rights.
+Automated license plate readers (ALPRs) entail as many as five cameras mounted to police cruisers or other vehicles, capable of capturing images at high speeds and across several lanes of traffic.
+This differs from static devices such as red light cameras, which intend to capture images only of particular violators and not the public at large.
+As a result, ALPRs represent a serious leap toward a culture of constant surveillance, and a tremendous erosion of privacy rights.

 That the legislation states any images of license plates not returning a non-compliance result will be deleted within one minute provides no relief to these concerns.
-There is no language regarding how images containing more than license plates are to be dealt with, or regarding the storage and maintenance of photos which do return a non-compliance result.
-There is also no discussion of any other data which is returned along with the image.
+There is no language regarding how images containing more than license plates are to be dealt with, or regarding the storage and maintenance of photos which return a non-compliance result.
+There is also no discussion of any other data that is returned along with the image.
 That a citation is to be issued containing the date, time, and whereabouts of the car indicates that some form of tracking, GPS or otherwise, is to be used with this software.
 Yet there is no discussion of this data in the legislation.
-While the intent may not be to use this data for any purpose at this time, the General Assembly must consider the potential uses of this system and create strict regulations on its use prior to approval.

-In fact, this legislation clearly indicates that the intent of this technology is to use it for much more than insurance verification in the future.
+In fact, this legislation clearly indicates that the intent of this technology is to use it for much more than insurance verification.
 Page 2, lines 10 through 12 of the legislation clearly state that the cameras are to be "fully interfaced with the RILETS system", including the Hot File database system, used for Amber Alerts, stolen cars, and a plethora of other law enforcement concerns.
-Without creating strict privacy regulations now, it will be virtually impossible to regulate the use of this technology in the future.
-In fact, the Los Angeles Police department Chief of Detectives has in the past stated that the "real value" of these cameras

-"comes from the long-term investigative uses of being able to track vehicles - where they've been and what they're doing."
+In fact, the Los Angeles Police department Chief of Detectives has in the past stated that the "real value" of these cameras "comes from the long-term investigative uses of being able to track vehicles - where they've been and what they're doing."